swk777/logseq-rainbow-tags/README.md

 ### Admonition panel by tag

 > Nest with the tag as the parent.
-Combining two tags will make them invalid.
 It is possible to have a panel within a panel.

     🔴FAILED / REMEDY
     🟠WARNING / LEARNED